jdposada/courses/content/course/bioinf/week1.md

 - Open a [Github](www.github.com) Account with your university email.
 If you already have one please add the university email.
 - Request the [Github Student Developer Pack](https://education.github.com/pack)
 - Request access to [MIMIC III](https://physionet.org/content/mimiciii/1.4/), [MIMIC IV](https://physionet.org/content/mimiciv/1.0/) and the [MIMIC IV demo](https://physionet.org/content/mimic-iv-demo-omop/0.9/) in the OMOP-CDM format and the [MIMIC III demo](https://physionet.org/content/mimiciii-demo/1.4/)
-- Watch all the videos and Read the articles with links at the bottom of this webpage
+- Watch *all the videos* and *Read all the articles* with links at the bottom of this webpage

 ## Learn

 A short explanation of US Healthcare and Canadian Healthcare

 {{< youtube DublqkOSBBA >}}
+-
 {{< youtube heK471H-s1s >}}

 ### Colombian Healthcare System

 {{< youtube J4b3PKtuznU >}}
+-
 {{< youtube txpdniOQdWI >}}

 ## Readings